kenbod/sysadmin/spark.md

         SPARK_HOME="/usr/local/src/spark-1.4.1"

-2. Add the following line to `/etc/bash.bashrc`
+2. Add the following line to `/etc/bash.bashrc`.
+Note, on the master node, make sure this line appears **BEFORE** the similar line that we added for HDFS/Hadoop.
+The reason: you want the start-all.sh and stop-all.sh scripts to refer to the Spark versions and not the Hadoop versions.

         export PATH=$PATH:$SPARK_HOME/bin:$SPARK_HOME/sbin